-The limited NW view one sees Betts Hill up front between the trees.
-To the left with the leaves down you can see the partial mass of Boomhower Hill.
+In the limited NW view, one sees Betts Hill up front between the trees.
+To the left, with the leaves down, you can see the partial mass of Boomhower Hill.
 Behind and a bit right of Betts is Big Tom Mountain.
 Hollister Hill sits to the left of Betts Hill and behind the ridge of Boomhower Hill.
 Dozens of other peaks and pastures can be seen in the valley and horizon.

-From the view it is a quick climb to the summit which is reached at 1.9-miles from the trailhead.
-On the summit you’ll find remains of the fire tower including its foundation, cut telephone poles, and a rough stove.
+From the view, it is a quick climb to the summit, which is reached at 1.9-miles from the trailhead.
+You’ll find remains of the fire tower, including its foundation, cut telephone poles, and a rough stove on the summit.

 Continuing on a side path you’ll reach your second view looking south.

 The view is expansive.
-The jumble of peaks of the western Catskills is wonderful.
-With some jockeying around you can get views of the high peaks.
+The jumble of peaks of the western Catskills is terrific.
+With some jockeying around, you can get pictures of the high mountains.

 Directly from the ledge, you can spy on the horizon Mary Smith Hill, Middle Mountain, Beech Hill, Cabot Mountain, Hodge Pond Hill, Touch-me-not Mountain, Beech Mountain, Mongaup Mountain, Barkaboom Mountain, Millbrook Ridge, Woodpecker Ridge, Balsam Lake Mountain, and Mount Pisgah.